pivotal/docs-tap/getting-started/set-up-services.hbs.md

 Claims in Tanzu Application Platform are a powerful concept that serve many purposes.
-Arguably their most important role is to enable application operators to request services that they can use with their application workloads without having to create and manage the services themselves.
+Arguably their most important role is to enable application operators to request services to use with their application workloads without having to create and manage the services themselves.
 For more information, see [Resource Claims](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu-Application-Platform/0.8/svc-tlk/GUID-resource_claims-api_docs.html).

 In cases where service instances are running in the same namespace as